-In June 2018, the Decree on launching the eBusiness project was adopted (NN 53/2018).
-It enabled centralised access to information about public services for businesses, secure access to business data and electronic communications between business entities and the public sector.
+In June 2018, the Decree on Launching the eBusiness Project (OJ 53/18) was adopted.
+It enabled centralised access to information about public services for businesses, secure access to business data, and electronic communications between business entities and the public sector.